 Better custody of legacy nuclear waste

 Sellafield’s modular waste containers similarly represent an unusual sensing environment.
 Beyond the typical safety requirement for the sensor not to be an ignition source, high radiation levels present unique challenges.
 The sensor itself must be hardened to radiation, but it also needs to function without local intervention for 10 years – access to change the battery is not trivial.

 Sellafield recognised that SonicSense had the potential to achieve the stability and power consumption needed to meet these requirements.
 Based on Sellafield’s brief, TTP used analytical and computational tools to model the feasibility of a smaller, lower power-consumption variant of the core technology, optimised for hydrogen detection.
 TTP followed up by fabricating a prototype sensor in TTP’s labs, know internally as SonicH2, which Sellafield successfully tested in its laboratories.

 We look forward to working with Sellafield to take this technology into service in the coming years.

 The sensor technology described here provides an example of a broader trend that TTP is playing a leading part in.
 Traditionally, technology development companies like TTP develop bespoke solutions for clients needing particular technology, processes or products to enable their commercial ambitions, or to respond to regulatory or societal drivers.

-But increasingly TTP serves the same clients by building the technical foundations to address anticipated market needs, for example through technology platforms like SonicSense, that can be customised for different applications and licensed to partners on a market by market basis.
+Increasingly TTP serves the same clients by building the technical foundations to address anticipated market needs, for example through technology platforms like SonicSense, that can be customised for different applications and licensed to partners on a market-by-market basis.
 It can also be a collection of platforms, processes and expertise with a well-defined value proposition to an important market, for example TTP’s desktop biology initiative.